Why We Love To Gossip

 Jump ahead 15,000 years, and we’re still at it.
-Office gossip is alive, flowing freely and—depending on your point of view—either as natural as casual conversation or a pathogen infecting morale, productivity, and even health.
+Office gossip is alive, flowing freely and—depending on your point of view—is either as natural as casual conversation or is a pathogen infecting morale, productivity, and even health.
 Adding to the darker view, gossip may be a special problem for women—its most able practitioners and, perhaps, its most vulnerable targets.

 Humans have a powerful drive to know about other people's lives.
 It’s the fascination—often seasoned liberally with schadenfreude—behind a welter of magazines and television programs that have made celebrity gossip a more than $3 billion industry.
-“Your life may be more glamorous than mine," we might think as we scan the covers, "but I’m not alcoholic”
+“Your life may be more glamorous than mine," we might think as we scan the covers, "but at least I’m not an alcoholic.”

 Some argue that, at least in the workplace, gossip serves a useful purpose.
 Northeastern University professor Dr. Jack Levin, author of Gossip: The Inside Scoop, says it can actually be good for our emotional health.
 (He makes an exception for the weapons-grade rumor-mongering that destroys reputations.)
 In general, he believes, gossip is a force that ties together social and business networks.
 Others identify it as a way to see behind the curtain of employer pronouncements.